murtazajafferji/svm-gpu/README.md

 The disadvantages of support vector machines include:
 * If the number of features is much greater than the number of samples, avoid over-fitting in choosing Kernel functions and regularization term is crucial.
 * SVMs do not directly provide probability estimates, these are calculated using an expensive five-fold cross-validation

+Applications:
+>* SVMs are helpful in text and hypertext categorization as their application can significantly reduce the need for labeled training instances in both the standard inductive and transductive settings.
+>* Classification of images can also be performed using SVMs.
+Experimental results show that SVMs achieve significantly higher search accuracy than traditional query refinement schemes after just three to four rounds of relevance feedback.
+>* Hand-written characters can be recognized using SVM

 # Quick start
 If you are not familiar with SVM I highly recommend this [guide](http://www.csie.ntu.edu.tw/~cjlin/papers/guide/guide.pdf).